venturefund-archive/atix-labs-circles-of-angels-api-v2-/README.md

   `npm run whitelist ./home/atix/coa/addressesToWhitelist.txt`

   If no parameter is specified, the program will try to import the `./__addressesToWhitelist.txt` in the root folder.

+## Contributing

+You could find more information about how contribute in this project in [CONTRIBUTING](CONTRIBUTING)

+# Contacts

+-